 Tommaso Scquizzato studies Medicine and Surgery at Vita-Salute San Raffaele University in Milan, Italy, among the top Italian universities and located inside the largest scientific campus with the highest scientific output in the country.

 Tommaso is also a software developer skilled in designing and developing mobile apps.
 When he was 12, he learned to code, and in the following years, he started working as a freelance web and app designer/developer.
-Since 2011, he developed more than 50 apps or websites and held numerous programming courses for individuals and national organizations, including Allianz, the University of Padua, and Regione Del Veneto.
+Since 2011, he has developed more than 50 apps or websites and has held numerous programming courses for individuals and national organizations, including Allianz, the University of Padua, and Regione Del Veneto.

 In 2014, he received the title of “Alfiere della Repubblica Italiana” from the President of the Republic, Giorgio Napolitano, for having developed a smartphone application to teach how to perform cardiopulmonary resuscitation in case of sudden cardiac arrest.

 Tommaso is active on social media, you can find him on Twitter (@tscquizzato), Facebook, Instagram, and LinkedIn, and is open to collaboration and new projects, both in the field of research and technology, get in touch.

 - Pre-hospital emergency medicine